Javascript is not enabled.

 4. Amazon Alexa brings next generation of AI to your home

-Lots of people ask Amazon’s popular Alexa voice assistant inside Echo smart speakers and other devices to tell them today’s weather, set timers or play a song.
-At a recent press event in Northern Virginia, Amazon outlined ways in which you’ll be able to converse with Alexa more naturally, based on Amazon’s own AlexaLLM.
+Lots of people ask Amazon’s popular Alexa voice assistant inside Echo smart speakers and other devices to play a song, set timers or tell them today’s weather.
+At a September press event in Northern Virginia, Amazon outlined ways in which you’ll be able to converse with Alexa more naturally, based on Amazon’s own AlexaLLM.

 Through an update that will be coming to Amazon’s Fire TVs and streaming sticks, Alexa might also help you find something to watch with AI-based queries like these: